dimakiss/Download-from-YouTube/README.md

 * **processors** - this script uses parallel computation (multiprocessing) recommended 4/8 based on how strong your pc

-`Note: You can run the script without these variables the default setting is number_months=1 watch_times=5 processors = 8`
+`Note: You can run the script without these variables the default setting is number_months=1 watch_times=5 processors = 4`

 The script needs to filter out all the non-music youtube videos, Which takes time.\
-Especially if you watch a lot of youtube content.
+Especially if you watch a lot of youtube content. \
+Also, every music file will need to be downloaded which depends on you download speed.

+## Example